 - Develop a good employment application!
 Our model application (updated this year) is available on our website www.amfdayton.com for those who are interested. - Require a completed employment application for all applicants-NO EXCEPTIONS!
 And actually take the time to scrutinize the application.
 A partially completed or poorly completed application alone can be a red flag.
 A resume is fine, but it is no substitute for a completed application. - Utilize proper interviewing techniques!
 Watch for red flags along the way. - Conduct drug testing!
 Remember that a drug test is NOT considered to be a medical examination under the ADA.
-Ideally, a drug test should be conducted AND the results received before an offer is made, not after.
-Just the fact that you drug test can deter substance abusers from pursuing employment with your business.
+Ideally, a drug test should be conducted AND the results received before an offer is

-- Conduct background checks! • Remember to follow the requirements of the Fair Credit Reporting Act. - Conduct skills, competence, intelligence or personality testing!
+- made, not after.
+Just the fact that you drug test can deter substance abusers from pursuing employment with your business. - Conduct background checks!
+Remember to follow the requirements of the Fair Credit Reporting Act. - Conduct skills, competence, intelligence or personality testing!
 It is amazing how few employers take advantage of this.
 I equate it to looking under the hood before you buy a car.
 If the job requires that an employee be able to hit a nail with a hammer, why not require them to demonstrate that ability before you hire them?
 The testing doesn't always have to be elaborate or expensive, and the legal restrictions are fairly easy to navigate. - Conduct an internet or social media search!
 Whether or not you are conducting background checks, there sometimes is a wealth of information available concerning the applicant on the internet.
 While there are some legal pitfalls and risks associated with such searches, more often than not the benefits outweigh the risks.
 Sometimes these searches can tell you more about a candidate than anything else. - Check references from prior employers!
 Remember that a letter of reference is no substitute, and may actually be a warning sign.
 Make sure you direct the reference inquiry to the proper person or department, which may not be where the employee wants you to direct it.
 Don't settle for a reference from someone that is no longer with the organization.
 Checking references is one of those unpleasant tasks that is easy to find an excuse not to do.
 While it can be a frustrating process, just do it.
 Think of it as business networking!
 Always ask if your applicant would be rehired or is eligible for rehire.
 It is the one question that I recommend that every employer asks and that almost every employer answer (with very limited exceptions).
 And the answer often tells you all you need to know.

 Make your offers conditioned on medical examinations or inquiries!
 The EEOC has indicated that the window of time between a conditional offer and the final offer is the time when the employer's right to make medical inquiries is the broadest.
-The inquiries don't even have to be job related!
-The main restriction is that the inquiries are made of all job offer recipients for the same position.
-True, even if you get unfavorable information, it may be necessary to proceed with the hire.
-But sometimes it is a basis for rescinding the offer.
-Either way, you want to be able to make an informed decision.
+The your instincts tell you?
+True, vou have to be prepared to defend against discrimination claims.
+At the same time, your right to make subjective hiring decisions is one of the reasons that failure to hire claims are among the least common and easiest to defend law, discrimination claims can be made five years after the alleged discrimination occurred.
+Are you going to be able to prove why you rejected an applicant five years ago?

 Remember that you are allowed to make subjective judgments!
 How did the person interview?
 Are there concerns that the applicant did not adequately address?
 Would the person be a good fit for your organizational culture?
-What do your instincts tell you?
-True, vou have to be prepared to defend against discrimination claims.
-At the same time, your right to make subjective hiring decisions is one of the reasons that failure to hire claims are among the least common and easiest to defend.
+What do